 Also known as Sand Bass, these fish can make for a great time for the entire family because of the potential of nonstop action when you find a school of them hanging around an underwater hump, staging around an old roadbed and especially during the annual spring time run.

 This cousin of the striped bass has some similar attributes.
 Make sure you know what you're catching to stay within your local regulations.
 Here in Texas, we are able to take 25 sandies and they have to be at least 10 inches in length.
+They can get confused with Hybrid striper which also tend to be in the same creeks but the regulations on Hybrids are much different than white bass.
 Learn how to identify the white bass so that you can get ready to load that stringer up.

 There are some that will really grab their attention, not only during spring but year round.
 So make sure you know what they are and load up on them before you head out.
 Go check out more details on the best white bass lures to use.